This post may contain affiliate links. Please read our disclosure policy.

 - Try a different sweetener: substitute an equal amount of honey, agave, or maple syrup for the sugar.

-- Add ¼ teaspoon of vanilla extract.
+- Add 1/4 teaspoon of vanilla extract.

 Recipe source: 250 Best Meals in a Mug: Delicious Homemade Microwave Meals in Minutes (affiliate link) by Camilla V. Saulsbury

-- Baked "Banana Bread" Oatmeal Muffin Cups
+- These Baked “Banana Bread” Oatmeal Muffin Cups taste like banana bread and are perfect for meal prep breakfasts.

 This post is confusing.
 It begins describing an oatmeal raising mug muffin but the receipe is a flaxmeal muffin?
 Thank you.